diegoddp/wordpress-deployment-pipeline/README.md

 **Stages**

 **Build Package**
-This stage builds the WordPress artifact and performs checks for unauthorized email addresses and disallowed plugins.
+This stage builds the WordPress artifact and performs checks for unauthorized email addresses (PII data), disallowed plugins also delete any .sql in the root.

 ````
 stages: